Get your home in shape for hurricane season

 - Nail or caulk loose roof tiles or shingles.

 - On a metal roof, check for rust and loose anchoring.

 - Install hurricane straps.
 (Consider hiring a licensed contractor to do this.)

 - Brace gable ends.
 (Ditto on hiring a professional.)

 - Install a backup water barrier under the roof cover if necessary.

-IBHS also recommends checking attic ventilation.
-Loose eave and gable end vents, soffits and turbines will let water pour into your attic.
+The IBHS also suggests you check your attic's ventilation.
+Loose eave and gable end vents, soffits and turbines all provide opportunities for water to enter your attic.

 Window and door coverings